Skip to content

 9

 Note that variables keep their value even if you perform operations with them.
-The only way to change a variable's value is to use the assignment operator again:
+The only way to change a variable's value is to use assignment again:

 BANANA 3